RayHightower/RayHightower.com/_posts/2019-03-20-nvidia-jetson-nano-128-gpu-cores.markdown

 <img src="/images/nvidia-jetson-nano-vs-raspberry-pi.jpg" width="600" align="center" alt="Nvidia Jetson Nano vs Raspberry Pi" title="Nvidia Jetson Nano vs Raspberry Pi" />

 The Jetson Nano is a larger than a Raspberry Pi, but it’s still small enough to fit in your hand.
 That makes it well suited for robotics projects, like the Pi.

+GPIO pin configuration is the same as Raspberry Pi??
+Verify this!

 ### Jetson Nano vs Parallella